Contrastive Learning with Stronger Augmentations: CLSA: Contrastive Learning with Stronger Augmentations

 where $\beta$ is the coefficient to balance the contrastive loss $\mathcal L_{C}$ and distributional divergence minimization loss $L_{D}$.
 Though other values may achieve better results for different contrastive baselines, we use $\beta=1$ to make CLSA more general .

 As shown in Fig.~\ref{fig:ddm}, the pattern from strongly augmented images and weakly augmented images are learned simultaneously.
 That is a very natural and effective design since contrastive loss can also be viewed as a specific form of distributional divergence minimization as we have shown before, where the supervised distribution is a one-hot distribution.
+Concurrently, DDM loss is also used to help contrastive loss for consistency learning~\cite{wei2021co} between the embeddings of two weakly augmented views and invariant predictions under different data augmentation~\cite{mitrovic2020representation}.
+All those works with DDM loss can help the model to learn better representations.
+Here, we can further found more improvements with the distillation between weakly and strongly augmented views.
 In short, the overall optimization thus can also be interpreted as two simultaneous distributional divergence minimization.
 The extraordinary performance also supported this simple yet effective design.